Zeraphu/ecn_ga-mppi/README.md

 The `src` folder includes two Python files:

 1. **`motionModel.py`**:
-    This file defines the unicycle motion model for the TurtleBot and provides a path prediction function, `gen_path`, within the `turtleModel` class.
+    This file defines the unicycle motion model for the TurtleBot and provides a path prediction function, `predict`, within the `turtleModel` class.

 2. **`pop_generator.py`**:
     This script performs the following tasks:
-    - Generates a reference path (a straight line of length `horizon`).
+    - Generates a reference path (a randomly generated line of length `horizon`).
     - Creates `num_paths` random paths using the `turtleModel` class.
     - Identifies the closest path to the reference using the Euclidean norm.
-    - Visualizes all random paths and highlights the closest path using `matplotlib`.
+    - Visualizes all random paths and highlights the closest path and the reference path, using `matplotlib`.

 ### Prerequisites
 To use the path generator, ensure you have Python 3.x installed along with the following libraries: